-After you have figured your casualty or theft loss, you must figure how much of the loss you can deduct
+After you have figured your casualty or theft loss, you must figure how much of the loss you can deduct.

 The deduction for casualty and theft losses of employee property and personal-use property is limited.
 A loss on employee property is subject to the 2% rule, discussed next.
-A loss on property you own for your personal use is subject to the \$100 and 10% rules, discussed later.
-The 2%, \$100, and 10% rules are also summarized in Table 2.
+With certain exceptions, a loss on property you own for your personal use is subject to the \$500 and 10% rules, discussed later.
+The 2%, \$500, and 10% rules are also summarized in Table 2.